-Graduate School Course: SWK 611 Field Practice and Integrative Seminar I This course is requires supervision on an agency-based social work field instructor.
+Graduate School Course: I This course is requires supervision on an agency-based social work field instructor.
 Students complete a total of 200 hours during the first practicum.
 On-campus seminars (I and II) taken concurrently with the practicum assist the student in the integration and application of practice theory to their placement learning activities.
-The Seminar is organized as two part field foundation course for two semesters.
+The Seminar is organized as two-part field foundation course for two semesters.

-SWK 612 Field Practice and Integ Sem II
+SWK 612 Field Practice and Integ Sem II 3.00 credit hours

-Graduate School Course: SWK 612 Field Practice and Integrative Seminar II The field practicum is an educationally directed on-site experience under the supervision on an agency-based social work field instructor.
+Graduate School Course: II The field practicum is an educationally directed on-site experience under the supervision on an agency-based social work field instructor.
 Students complete a total of 200 hours during the second practicum.
-Oncampus seminars (I and II) taken concurrently with the practicum assist the student in the integration and application of practice theory to their placement learning activities.
-The Seminar is organized as two part field foundation course for two semesters.
+On campus seminars (I and II) taken concurrently with the practicum assist the student in the integration and application of practice theory to their placement learning activities.
+The

+Seminar is organized as two-part field foundation course for two semesters.

-SWK 701 Urban Black Families
+SWK 701 Urban Black Families 3.00 credit hours

-SWK 701 Urban Black Families Three Credit Hours This advanced practice course will expand the development and application of empowerment and strengths-based interventions for the purpose of creating alternative "Cultural Paradigm" /African centered healing models for clinical practice with African/Black American families.
+This advanced practice course will expand the development and application of empowerment and strengths-based interventions for the purpose of creating alternative "Cultural Paradigm" /African centered healing models for clinical practice with African/Black American families.
 The course will combine a historical overview of African/Black American families with an emphasis on the obstacles they encountered that posed threats to healthy development and family functioning.
 Shifting the analysis of this oppressed group from an examination based on race to that of culture.
 Special attention is devoted to unraveling the effects of African cultural legacies, slavery, and institutional racism on urban Black family life.
 The Black helping tradition and presence of African cultural values in current urban Black life will be explored.
 Emphasis will be placed on approaches to practice for the liberation of other oppressed and culturally diverse groups and their communities.

-SWK 702 Social Work with Immigrants 3.00 credit hours
+SWK 702 Social Work with Immigrants

-SWK 702 Social Work with Immigrants Three Credit Hours This course will focus on past, present and future immigration policy in the U.S. In addition, such factors as Race, Culture, Acculturation Level, Language use, and Racism will be explored.
+This course will focus on past, present and future immigration policy in the U.S. In addition, such factors as Race, Culture, Acculturation Level, Language use, and Racism will be explored.
 Such issues as an immigrant's loss of cultural identity and language will also be discussed.
 The migration process for most immigrants is always a difficult process.
-Immigrants who arrive to the U. S. in search of better educational/job opportunities often have to leave loved ones, behind and often lose social support networks that are vital for survival.
+Immigrants who arrive to the U.S. in search of better educational/job opportunities often have to leave loved ones, behind and often lose social support networks that are vital for survival.
 How does the host culture treat the new native culture in relation to sharing the American dream?
 Such topics as The Dream Act, Deportations, Acculturation Stressors and Cultural Humility Models/Assessment will be discussed.
-How can we as social workers help to promote an Immigration Policy that is both fair and inclusive of all groups?
+How can we as social workers help to promote an Immigration Policy that is both fair and inclusive of all groups.